the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

 ---
 title: "3.
-Riddler Server Client"
+Client"
 type: lab
 # draft: true
 ---

-# Riddle Server Client
+# Client

-In this lab we will create a Command Line Interface(CLI) for the Riddle server.
+In this lab we will create a Client in the form of a Command Line Interface(CLI) for the Riddle server.
 We will use the `Requests` library to send and recieve HTTP requests.To learn more about the `Requests` library, checkout its [documentation](https://requests.readthedocs.io/en/latest/)

 ---